A Survey of Densest Subgraph Discovery on Large Graphs: Related work

 \subsection{Graph clustering}

 Graph clustering is a well-studied problem in data mining.
 The problem aims to partition the graph into disjoint subsets.
-It is useful in many real-world applications such as marketing, customer-segmentation, data summarization, and community detection.
+It is useful in many real-world applications such as marketing, customer segmentation, data summarization, and community detection.